Shilpi261985/P2_SyntheticData_BIAS/README.md

    * One female-dominated: **Nurse**
    * One with gender parity: **Physician**
 4. **Split dataset** per occupation to prepare for generating CVs and cover letters.--done
+5. Extracting top 20 words on raw datasets of 3 professions using countvectorizer and Logistic regression.

 ✅ **Output:** 3 subsets of the dataset (one per occupation) with gender labels.--done